 From the academic year 2022/23, Arts and Humanities Research Council (AHRC) funding is open to UK and International research students.
 M4C studentships can be undertaken full-time and part-time.
 Studentships for open doctoral awards are for 3.5 years and for the CDAs are for 4 years full-time study (a maximum of 7 years and 8 years respectively for part-time study).

 There are two routes to PhD study:

 - Open Doctoral Awards, where you agree a research proposal in any disciplinary or interdisciplinary area of the arts and humanities with your supervisory team.
 (60 awards available)

 - Collaborative Doctoral Awards (CDAs), which are co-designed between an M4C institution and an external partner organisation.
 (13 awards available)

-We invite applications from Home and EU students with research interests in the following broad areas:
+We invite applications from UK and International students with research interests in the following AHRC subject areas:

 - Classics and Ancient History

 - Modern Languages

 For full details of the research areas available, please see our AHRC research areas.